NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 <h1>Troubleshooting</h1>
 This page is a collection of troubleshooting advice that helps users deal with common issues.

-## Model Won't Open in SketchUp Plug-in

-If you have an OSM file that will not open or opens incorrectly in the SketchUp plugin then running the user script linked in this thread can help identify the problem objects and create a new diagnostic copy of your file.
-This script creates a report identifying problem objects, and save a new copy of your file, leaving the original un-touched.
-This script is installed with 0.6.2 or later, but you can manually download this file and use it with 0.6.0 or later.
-Some reasons you may need to run this script.

 _________________

 ## Model Will Not Open in SketchUp Plug-in
 If you have an OSM file that will not open, or opens incorrectly in the SketchUp Plug-in then running the user script linked in this thread can help identify the problem objects and create a new diagnostic copy of your file.
 This script creates a report identifying problem objects, and saves a new copy of your file leaving the original un-touched.
 This script is installed with 0.6.2 or later, but you can manually download this file and use it with 0.6.0 or later.
 Some reasons you may need to run this script include: